pondersource/prejournal/README.md

 # prejournal
 An experiment in pre-journal bookkeeping.

 Like the [Resources-Events-Agents (REA)](http://mikorizal.org/Fromprivateownershipaccountingtocommonsaccoun.html) model, this is an alternative bookkeeping model.
 Alternative to dual entry / "generally accepted accounting principles" bookkeeping, that is.
+It takes a bird's eye view of the economic network, instead of an organisation-centric view.

 # In a nutshell